soochoe/Star-Wars-Survey/README.md

 Data Cleaning and Explorating Data Analysis were conducted in a Jupyter notebook.

 Interested observations were discovered as noted below:
 - Star Trek fans had stronger reactions to the Star Wars movies.
-They ranked movies 1-3 less than a non-Star Trek fan and ranked movies 4-6 higher than a non-Star Trek fan.
+They ranked movies 1-3 lower than a non-Star Trek fan and ranked movies 4-6 higher than a non-Star Trek fan.
 - Most of the audience who watched Star Wars movies are fans of Star Trek.

 How to install project?